 Conceived in response to a void in the market, and at the request of Kiawah and Seabrook property owners as a way to age in place, Seafields will feature a first of its kind in-house medical clinic operated by the Medical University of South Carolina (MUSC Health).

 “We have worked hand-in-hand with Big Rock and MUSC Health to bring this concept to fruition.
 We heard the needs of our Kiawah residents, and those of the neighboring communities, and there was no question that Big Rock and MUSC Health were the natural fit — given our historical ties and the fact that they are the best in their class,” said Chris Randolph, Partner, Kiawah Partners.

-Amenities include 24-hour concierge, social events, fitness center, resort-style pool, bar/bistro and multiple dining venues, screening room and library with tech bar, on-site salon, yoga studio and an auditorium/multiple flex rooms.
+Luxury amenities include 24-hour concierge, social events, fitness center, resort-style pool, bar/bistro and multiple dining venues, screening room and library with tech bar, on-site salon, yoga studio and an auditorium/multiple flex rooms.
 Memberships at The Governor’s Club at Kiawah Island Golf Resort will be available which gives island residents year-round access to Kiawah Island Golf Resort amenities along with exclusive benefits, discounts, private events and tournaments.
-Prices and the community’s website will be available soon.
+Prices and the life plan community’s website will be available soon.